Location Insights Power the Solar and Wind Energy Industry

 Insights ensures the accuracy of project-related documents.
 Stakeholders gain visibility into development issues and whether a project is on time and on budget.

 The process for receiving information from the field for analysis was in need of retooling.
 Aegean Energy gathers large amounts of data about a project during construction, but processing the data was slow.
 From project photos that required cataloging and filing to paper forms that staff manually entered into an Excel database, the workflow caused a significant lag in distributing information from the field.
 The company estimated that these burdensome and slow processes took around three months to complete.

 Aegean Energy also sought a more efficient way to conduct analysis and quality assurance/quality control (QA/QC) when analyzing data.

-The company implemented Insights for ArcGIS to streamline data input, analysis, and reporting.
+The company implemented ArcGIS Insights to streamline data input, analysis, and reporting.
 This analytical software allows users to perform data analysis, document their workflow, and share analysis results with others.
-Aegean Energy uses Insights for ArcGIS throughout different stages of the assessment process, including quality control, monitoring ongoing problems in the field, and data reporting.
+Aegean Energy uses ArcGIS Insights throughout different stages of the assessment process, including quality control, monitoring ongoing problems in the field, and data reporting.

 "We use Insights for quality control, reporting, tracking schedules, and budgets," says Clint Cook, senior vice president of engineering and construction for Aegean Energy Group.
 "It's exciting because we can now do so much more with data."